wf4ever/ro-manager/src/README.txt

 recent version of the software.
 (The copy uploaded to PyPI may lag the development copy in GitHub.)

+Prerequisites are python 2.7 (http://python.org/download/releases/2.7/) and git (http://git-scm.com/).

-1. Obtain ciopy of software from GitHub:
+1. Obtain a copy of software from GitHub:

    In the first instance, the command used will be a "git clone ...":